zero-one-group/geni/docs/dataproc.md

 ## Dataproc Setup

 See the following guide to [setup dataproc on GCP](https://cloud.google.com/solutions/monte-carlo-methods-with-hadoop-spark) an to [create a dataproc cluster](https://cloud.google.com/dataproc/docs/guides/create-cluster#creating_a_cloud_dataproc_cluster).
+We will be using [Google Cloud SDK](https://cloud.google.com/sdk/install) with the `gcloud` CLI commands.

 For this example, use the `preview` image version so that the cluster runs Spark 3.
 For instance, the following `gcloud` command creates a small dataproc cluster called `geni-cluster`: